-Kodi launched their official remote control app, Kore, at the end of May 2015.
-Since the change from XBMC to Kodi, and all of the internal code changes that went along with it, the original Android remote app needed a complete overhaul.
+Kodi launched its official remote control app, Kore, at the end of May 2015.
+Since the change from XBMC to Kodi and all of the internal code changes that went along with it, the original Android remote app needed a complete overhaul.

 Now, with the release of Kore, our favorite remote control app is back in business.
 We’ll take you through a little history of the official Kodi remote app, and how to install Kore so you can control Kodi with your smartphone.

 How many times have you lost your TV’s remote control?

 My girlfriend has a habit of putting the remote in the most absurd places like the kitchen counter, dining room table, or even in the bedroom.
 I’d be willing to bet that there’s someone in your house who doesn’t put the remote back where it belongs.